 Real Impact

 Hitting protein targets visibly reduces facial aging during weight loss.
 This isn't subtle.
+For UK food sources, powder picks and meal-by-meal plans, see the complete GLP-1 protein guide.

 Prevention Strategy #2: Resistance Training